wp-plugins/wordpress-seo/readme.txt

 = Press Mentions =

-* I was recently [interview by Mashable](http://mashable.com/2011/02/17/wordpress-seo-interview/) about this plugin.
+* I was recently [interview by Mashable](http://mashable.com/2011/02/17/wordpress-seo-interview/) about this plugin, talking about what the plugin does and why I think my plugin is superior to All in One SEO.